 Onset of puberty

-Over the years, the median age at the onset of puberty has decreased further and further.
-The average age of a girl’s menarche is 12.8 years and onset of boy’s voice change is 13.5 years.
-In general, it is worth stating that the point in time varies from individual to individual and depends on various factors (e.g. nutrition, environment, and climate).
+Over the years, the median age at the onset of puberty has decreased.
+The average age of a girl’s menarche is 12.8 years, and the average onset of boy’s voice change is 13.5 years.
+In general, the point in time varies from individual to individual and depends on various factors (e.g., nutrition, environment, and climate).

 Physical change during puberty

-- Breast development with the formation of breast bud, proliferation of duct and gland epithelium.
+- Breast development with the formation of the breast bud and proliferation of duct and gland epithelium

 - Classification: Tanner